-Gini Trower moved to the farm with its 300 year old walled garden in 2001: the garden made her family selfsufficient for many years.
+Gini Trower moved to the farm with its 300 year old walled garden in 2001: the garden made her family self-sufficient for many years.
 When her children were grown up she wanted to make sure that it continued to play a role in teaching people (and especially children) about gardening, the environment, flora and fauna, and sustainability.
 Her first community gardening session was in March 2018 and even though it had snowed, several families came and enjoyed themselves.
-Gini has continued these on a monthly basis.
-Aimed at young children (3-5 years old) and their families, sessions of two hours cover general gardening tasks, while seasonal events include scarecrow making and Christmas decorations.
+Gini has continued these ever since (on a roughly monthly basis).
+The workshops are aimed at young children (3-5 years old) and their families.
+Sessions of two hours cover general gardening tasks and seasonal sessions include scarecrow making and Christmas decorations.
 Gini is particularly keen on teaching about sustainability and the environment: she shows the children her rainwater harvesting system, talks about insects and plants, and takes them to visit the farm's cattle.
 She also does workshops in nursery schools or nature classes in their school gardens, and runs some local after-school clubs too.